Hell in Catholicism: Thomas Aquinas

 In the Summa Theologica, Thomas Aquinas taught that hell is reserved for the wicked and the unbaptized immediately after death, but that those who die only in original sin will not suffer in hell.
 On Judgment Day, the punishment of hell will consist of fire and of "whatever is ignoble and sordid", since "all the elements conduce to the torture of the damned", who "placed their end in material things".
 The worm of the damned is a guilty conscience, that the damned will suffer over the fact of having separated themselves from God, that the damned will physically weep on Judgement Day, that hell is so full of darkness that the damned can only see things which will torment them, that the "disposition of hell" is "utmost unhappiness", that the fire of hell is non-physical (before Judgment Day) and physical (at Judgment Day), that the physical fire of hell will not be made of matter, and that whether or not hell is under the earth is unknown.
 The suffering of punishment is according to one's sins, so that some will suffer more, in deeper and darker pits of hell, than others.

 Personal visions

 By saints

 In Catholicism, saints are people who are venerated for their holiness on earth and eternal life in heaven.
 Some claimed to receive visions of or about hell.

 Columba of Iona

-Columba of Iona (521-597) is alleged to have on several occasions even been able to name particular individuals who he said were going to end life in hellfire for their sins and accurately predicted the way they would die before the event had even happened.
+Columba of Iona (521-597) is alleged to have on several occasions even been able to name particular individuals who he said were going to end life in Hell for their sins and accurately predicted the way they would die.